ahmetcetin/tfrecord-viewer/README.md

 `docker-compose up`

-Then in your browser, navigate to:
+Then in your browser (tested with Chrome, Microsoft Edge), navigate to:

 `http://localhost:3000`